guokai8/KEGGREST/README.md

-# KEGGREST
+# KEGGRESTpy

-`KEGGREST` is a Python package providing a simple interface to access the KEGG (Kyoto Encyclopedia of Genes and Genomes) REST API.
+`KEGGRESTpy` is a Python package providing a simple interface to access the KEGG (Kyoto Encyclopedia of Genes and Genomes) REST API.
 This package allows users to fetch and interact with data from KEGG databases, enabling bioinformatics research on genomic and pathway data.

 > **Note:** This package was modified based on the `KEGGREST` package from Bioconductor.